tidepool-org/docs/front-end/recipes.md

 ### B: Changing the `MINIMUM_UPLOADER_VERSION` in jellyfish locally

-In the Chrome uploader, we check - both on launch of the app and at the start of any upload attempt - whether the user's uploader is at or above the `MINIMUM_UPLOADER_VERSION` configured in the [jellyfish](https://github.com/tidepool-org/jellyfish 'Tidepool on GitHub: jellyfish') data ingestion service.
+In the Tidepool Uploader, we check - both on launch of the app and at the start of any upload attempt - whether the user's uploader is at or above the `MINIMUM_UPLOADER_VERSION` configured in the [jellyfish](https://github.com/tidepool-org/jellyfish 'Tidepool on GitHub: jellyfish') data ingestion service.
 In order to work on the UI for the error displayed to a user when their uploader is out-of-date, you need to be able to change the `MINIMUM_UPLOADER_VERSION` jellyfish has configured, preferably without killing and restarting the entire runservers bundle of processes each time you make a change to the configuration!
 Here's how to do that:

 1. Start up the platform locally using runservers
 1. When you want to change the `MINIMUM_UPLOADER_VERSION`, open up the runservers file from your local copy of the [tools](https://github.com/tidepool-org/tools 'Tidepool on GitHub: tools') and comment out **all** the function *calls* starting with `tp_warmup` then `tp_mongo` etc. at the bottom of the file